 Another pro is that push notification technology works on the Android versions of Chrome and Firefox too (though not on iOS or Safari yet).
 Having this ability on mobile lets you tap into that audience without having to pay a developer to create a mobile app for you – just so you can send notifications.

 One final pro is that notifications are clickable, making it easy to send a visitor to a landing page.
-With Thrive Landing Pages (aff), you can easily make a landing page for each notification – increasing your chances of making more sales or gaining more email subscribers.
+With popular landing page plugins such as OptimizePress, you can easily make a landing page for each notification – increasing your chances of making more sales or gaining more email subscribers.

 There are some cons to having push notifications on your site.
 The biggest con is that it could affect your email opt-in rate.